Nioux/AideDeJeu/Data/spells_vo.md

 If a plant creature is in the area, you can communicate with it as if you shared a common language, but you gain no magical ability to influence it.

-This spell can cause the plants created by the _<a href="https://www.aidedd.org/dnd/sorts.php?vo=entangle">entangle</a>_ spell to release a restrained creature.
+This spell can cause the plants created by the _[entangle]_ spell to release a restrained creature.

 [Communication avec les plantes]: spells_hd.md#communication-avec-les-plantes